 3. Set Clear Expectations

 Every client is going to want something slightly different.
 The sooner you can pinpoint what they want out of your services, the better it is for everyone.
-There’s more than one way to approach newborn photography.
+There’s more than one way to approach your newborn photos.

 Some people prefer highly stylized, prop-heavy “posed” infant photography.
 These sessions should be scheduled within the first weeks of a baby’s life when they’re sleepy and “moldable” into certain positions.
 Usually held in a studio setting, these shoots can easily last several hours.